markasoftware/i405-tunnel/docs/interstate-circuits.md

   understand this, realize that the connection from the destination website to the exit node is probably much faster than the I405 connection (I405 speeds are typically set slow because of how much traffic they send).
-The SOCKS proxy on the exit node will typically be backpressured by hops 1 and 2 as a result, and will usually advertise a full TCP receive window.
+The SOCKS proxy on the exit node will typically be backpressured by hops 1 and 2 as a result, and will usually advertise a full TCP receive window shortly after the download begins.
+Every time a bit more traffic goes through the I405 hop 1, the backpressure will be released slightly and the receive window will be updated.
+The receive window updates are visible to the adversary monitoring hop 3.
+If there's a packet drop on hop 1, the receive window will stay the same until that packet gets retransmitted.
+The adversary can correlate these delayed rcvwin updates with packet drops on hop 1.
 + In a layer-7 interstate circuit (eg, a remote desktop server on the guard node, running a browser that then uses a SOCKS proxy running on the exit node): The website will be downloaded to the guard node as quickly as possible after hitting enter.
 Any dropped packets on hop 1 will cause the